LeifTheDev/dip-por-player-hashmap/knowledge-and-reflection.md

 Player to understand how HashMap should behave, this may be due to the "skeleton" nature of their implementation or it may just be part of testing 3 layers of custom data structures that build on each other.

+Another part of the HashMap that I found difficult to decide how to implement was deciding where to put the hashing function.
+While I decided to put it in Player, it was not a decision I liked, ideally I would have put it in HashMap.
+The main reason I didn't is because Player is the only value I wanted to hash, so it was easier to just call ``__hash__`` of the Player, which allows me to control how the Player is hashed easily.
+If I were to implement the HashMap again I would try to put the hashing algorithm as part of the HashMap itself, instead of in Player.

 2. If you didn't have to use a PlayerList, how would you have changed them implementation of the hash map and why?

 > Your answer here